iYok2000/mono-repo/project_context/installation-guide.md

 # Installation Guide

-> Step-by-step guide to setup the monorepo with Next.js 16, Express, and Gin
+> Step-by-step guide to setup the monorepo with Next.js 16 and Gin (Express backend was removed)

 ---